 But there are other factors that will influence how often you should water indoor plants, including the soil, the light, and temperature and humidity.

-‘If your plants are bedded in a well-draining mix that contain elements such as perlite or pumice, you’ll need to check your soil’s moisture levels more frequently than if your plants are housed in a plain, but denser, all-purpose compost,’ explains Charlotte Bailey.
-‘As the name suggests, well-draining mixes tend to quick drying soil.’
+‘If your plants are bedded in a well-draining mix that contains elements such as perlite or pumice, you’ll need to check your soil’s moisture levels more frequently than if your plants are housed in a plain, but denser, all-purpose compost,’ explains Charlotte Bailey.

 How often should you water different types of indoor plants?

-Because they are one of the most drought-resistant plants, caring for succulents means watering less often than with many other types of plant, perhaps every 10 days or fortnightly.
+- Succulents: Because they are one of the most drought-resistant plants, caring for succulents means watering less often than with many other types of plants, perhaps every 10 days or fortnightly.
 Over-watering can quickly lead to root rot, which can kill them.

 - Peace lilies: Peace lily care involves waiting until the top inch or so of soil is dry or when their leaves start to visibly droop before watering – a weekly watering might be right.
 They like humidity: 'Mist the leaves frequently with lime-free water,' says John Negus.
 'Ideally, stand the pot on a tray of pebbles that are kept damp, but don’t allow water to touch the base of the pot.'

 What is the best way to water indoor plants?

 ‘It’s crucial to avoid splashing the leaves,’ says Tiffany Payne of Orangeries UK.
 ‘Make sure the nozzle of your spraying can is pointing at the soil and not the leaves.’